NicolasLalonde/reminder/README.md

 ## Interface
 Launching Reminder will display a list of your upcoming tasks.
-Overdue tasks are colored red.
+Overdue tasks are colored red, and tasks due today are colored orange.
 You can check off tasks from the list: the next time you open this list, those tasks won't be listed (although they won't be removed from the file).
 Clicking `OK` will save which tasks you checked off, clicking `Cancel` will act as if you didn't check off any tasks.